-Finally, a more stable default branch in CPython makes it easier for other Python projects to conduct continuous integration directly against the main repo, rather than having to wait until we get into the release candidate phase.
-At the moment, setting up such a system isn't particularly attractive, as it would need to include an additional mechanism to wait until CPython's own Buildbot fleet had indicate that the build was in a usable state.
+Finally, a more stable default branch in CPython makes it easier for other Python projects to conduct continuous integration directly against the main repo, rather than having to wait until we get into the release candidate phase of a new release.
+At the moment, setting up such a system isn't particularly attractive, as it would need to include an additional mechanism to wait until CPython's own Buildbot fleet indicated that the build was in a usable state.
 With the proposed merge gating system, the trunk always remains usable.

 Adapting Zuul from the OpenStack infrastructure to the CPython infrastructure will at least require the development of additional Zuul trigger and action plugins, and may require additional development in some of our existing tools.

-Rietveld does not currently include a voting/approval feature that is equivalent to Gerrit's.
+Kallithea does not currently include a voting/approval feature that is equivalent to Gerrit's.
 For CPython, we wouldn't need anything as sophisticated as Gerrit's voting system - a simple core-developer-only "Approved" marker to trigger action from Zuul should suffice.
-The core-developer-or-not flag is available in Roundup, as is the flag indicating whether or not the uploader of a patch has signed a PSF Contributor Licensing Agreement, which may require further additions to the existing integration between the two tools.
+The core-developer-or-not flag is available in Roundup, as is the flag indicating whether or not the uploader of a patch has signed a PSF Contributor Licensing Agreement, which may require further development to link contributor accounts between the Kallithea instance and Roundup.

-There would also be development effort needed to create a Zuul plugin that monitors Rietveld activity rather than Gerrit.
+There would also be development effort needed to create a Zuul plugin that monitors Kallithea activity rather than Gerrit.

 Gerrit uses git as the actual storage mechanism for patches, and automatically handles merging of approved patches.
 By contrast, Kallithea use the RhodeCode created vcs <https://pythonhosted.org/vcs/> library as an abstraction layer over specific DVCS implementations (with Mercurial and git backends currently available).

 Zuul's interaction with the CI system is also pluggable, using Gearman as the preferred interface.
 Accordingly, adapting the CI jobs to run in Buildbot rather than Jenkins should just be a matter of writing a Gearman client that can process the requests from Zuul and pass them on to the Buildbot master.
 Zuul uses the pure Python gear client library to communicate with Gearman, and this library should also be useful to handle the Buildbot side of things.